 Baselines presented in this module were gathered and conducted for the discussion of the proposed reclamation project.
-Most of the data presented in this module are derived from the existing 2018-2028 Noveleta Comprehensive Land Use Plan and 2011-2020 Municipality of Rosario Comprehensive Land Use Plan.
+Most of the data presented in this module are derived from the existing 2018-2028 Noveleta Comprehensive Land Use Plan.

-The preliminary household perception survey was conducted last June 13-18, 2018 to assess the sociocultural economic situation of the communities that are to be affected by the proposed reclamation.
+The preliminary household perception survey was conducted last June 13-18, 2018 to assess the socio-cultural economic situation of the communities that are to be affected by the proposed reclamation.
 See Annex 2.4-A.